-All schools in Australia are undertaking paper-based NAPLAN tests in 2017.
-The main changes for paper tests this year relate to the numeracy tests.
-Numeracy tests have been updated to further align to the Australian curriculum.
-The year 7 and 9 numeracy test also has fewer questions, and students will only sit one test session.
-The new, single numeracy test is separated into two parts, part A (calculators allowed) and part B (calculators not allowed).
+All schools in Australia undertook paper-based NAPLAN tests in 2017.
+The main changes for paper tests this year related to the numeracy tests.
+Numeracy tests were updated to further align to the Australian curriculum.
+The year 7 and 9 numeracy test also had fewer questions, and students only sat one test session.
+The new, single numeracy test was separated into two parts, part A (calculators allowed) and part B (calculators not allowed).
 There has also been a change in rules around the reading of numeracy test questions to students, outlined in section 6.2.3 of the test protocols and explained in the test administration handbooks for teachers.

 Information for parents can be found on the National Assessment Program website.

 A NAPLAN factsheet for parents and a brochure explaining the student results report information to parents are available to download from the parent/carer support section of the National Assessment Program website.